News

 2024

-February: Thomas conducted the Tulsa Symphony Orchestra in two performances of the Carnegie Hall Link Up: The Orchestra Rocks! series.
+February: Thomas conducted the Tulsa Symphony Orchestra in two Carnegie Hall Link Up performances: The Orchestra Rocks! series.

 February: Thomas presented his session on the history of LGBTQ+ conductors at the CODA National Conference.